tei187/ColorTools/docs/conversion.md

 $swatch = new RGB('#ff8800', 'sRGB');
 ```

+### **Conversion**

-**IMPORTANT:** converting to RGB will change the object's illuminant to the one typical for specified primaries.
+Converting to RGB **will change the object's illuminant** to the one typical for specified primaries.
 If you wish to translate it using a different illuminant white point, chromatic adaptation has to be applied on the conversion outcome.
+This is quite important while converting to device-independent models.

 ```php
 use tei187\ColorTools\Measures\Lab;